SOMEWHAT ANAL RETENTIVE MAKEUP TIPS

 - Skin-tone makeup stick.

 - Use on lips to counteract natural pink color (Richard did).
+Powder or your lips will be showing through by Dinner Scene.
 Please don't color your lips black; the photo you're copying is an out-take.
 Riff's lips are never black in the film.

 - Fake blood.